‘Then their eyes were opened, and they recognized Him…’

 After He was raised from the dead, Paul tells us that Jesus

 …appeared to Cephas, then to the twelve.
-Then He appeared to more than five hundred brothers and sisters at one time… then He appeared to James, then to all the apostles…(I Cor.
-15: 5-7)
+Then He appeared to more than five hundred brothers and sisters at one time… then He appeared to James, then to all the apostles…(I Corinthians 15: 5-7)

 For forty days, the Risen Lord thus appeared to his followers before His ascension into heaven.
 Forty is the biblical number that signifies a period of trial ending in a revival or new beginning.
 If we examine the story of Cleopas on the road to Emmaus, we can see more clearly why these days were needed.